-Once you lodge an objection, we'll send you acknowledgement that we received it.
+Once you lodge an objection, we'll send you an acknowledgement that we received it.

 A planning officer will consider valid objections as part of the application assessment.
 The City of Port Phillip must take all objections into consideration before making a decision.